kyle-fd/weeman/README.md

 Usage of Weeman for attacking targets without prior mutual consent is illegal.
 Weeman developer not responsible to any damage caused by Weeman.

-News
-====

-* Added new command: help <option>
-* Added "html_file" option, allows you to load html file instead of URL.
-* Trying to fix bug #4, replacing files/images/scripts with full locations.

 About
 =====

 HTTP server for phishing in python.
 Usually you will want to run Weeman with DNS spoof attack. (see dsniff, ettercap).

 ![Weeman](https://raw.githubusercontent.com/Hypsurus/weeman/master/core/weeman12.png)